bbbbbr/megaduck-info/README.md

 # Mega Duck / Cougar Boy Console Info
-A collection of technical information and resources for the Mega Duck console.
+A collection of technical information and resources for the Mega Duck console brought together in one place.

+## References
+...

 [Web version](https://bbbbbr.github.io/megaduck-info/)